Today we’re going to list 13 creepy books for Halloween reading.

-One of the most famous ghost stories ever written, this slim novel packs a punch.
+One of the most famous ghost stories ever written (and the film version one of my top picks for Halloween movies), this slim novel packs a punch.
 Super creepy and gothic.

 It’s a little book that is easily read in a couple hours.
 I had approximately two heart attacks during my reading: the wind slammed shut the screen door behind me without warning, and my son dropped a handful of silverware in the kitchen a half an hour later.
 I’m pretty sure I died both times.

 Scary, thrilling, perfect for any mystery lover.

 Just, you know, fasten your doors and hide your silverware.